Today’s Reading: Zech 8:1–9:17, Acts 23:23–24:27, Job 30:1–15

 For we have found this man a plague, one who stirs up riots among all the Jews throughout the world and is a ringleader of the sect of the Nazarenes.
 (Acts 24:5, ESV)

-The new perspectives on Paul are not new at all, he has always been seen as an enemy of the Jews.
-Also note one of our early nicknames like Christian was Nazarenes
+The new perspectives on Paul are not new, he has always been seen as an enemy of the Jews.
+Also note one of our early nicknames, like Christian, was Nazarenes.

 Neither can they prove to you what they now bring up against me.
 (Acts 24:13, ESV)

 Paul did not completely abandon his legal argument, he had one and he made it.
 Know when to use logical reasoning like this.

 But this I confess to you, that according to the Way, which they call a sect, I worship the God of our fathers, believing everything laid down by the Law and written in the Prophets, (Acts 24:14, ESV)